SKI-Systems/Ghostscript-API-Wrapper/README.md

 - Page preview as an image
 - Execution of an operation in a single thread
 - Output of debug informations from the wrapper and the Ghostscript library
-- Supports 32-Bit and 64-Bit Windows applications
+- Supports 32-Bit and 64-Bit Windows applications for Delphi
+- Supports 32/64-Bit Windows and Linux applications for FPC/Lazarus
 - Example applications for Delphi and Lazarus

 ### Ghostscript